Charter schools in the United States: Parent considerations

 The growth in the amount and popularity of charter schools has prompted more parents to consider sending their children to charter schools over public schools.
-According to Shannon Altenhofen, this changes the question from "‘public versus charter school?’ to ‘which charter school?’”.
+According to Shannon Altenhofen, this changes the question from "'public versus charter school?' to 'which charter school?'".

 Implications of school choice

-The concept of school choice views parents as “consumers” with the responsibility of choosing the best possible school for their child.
-There “is little evidence that parents of different races and social classes value fundamentally different qualities in schools,” but there is evidence that “socioeconomic status, social capital, and education level” can limit the parental choice of schools.
+The concept of school choice views parents as "consumers" with the responsibility of choosing the best possible school for their child.
+There "is little evidence that parents of different races and social classes value fundamentally different qualities in schools," but there is evidence that "socioeconomic status, social capital, and education level" can limit the parental choice of schools.

 Most parents, regardless of class status, rely on their social network for choosing schools.
-Higher-income parents “have a greater array of social resources and connections to trust when choosing a school, and making the choice seem almost effortless.”
+Higher-income parents "have a greater array of social resources and connections to trust when choosing a school, and making the choice seem almost effortless."
 Upper-income parents might have more access to information which guides their choice of charter schools.
 One survey study of 553 upper-income mostly White parents in Colorado's charter schools noted the importance of social networking in their decision to choose charter schools.
-Of those surveyed “95% of parents reported that they relied on talks with other family members, friends, neighbors, coworkers, and/or parents.”
-This study highlighted that upper-income white parents tend to rely greatly on the information given by those in their social networks, but the parents also did their research on “school quality, curriculum, instruction, and other factors to see whether the school is a good fit for their child.
+Of those surveyed "95% of parents reported that they relied on talks with other family members, friends, neighbors, coworkers, or parents."
+This study highlighted that upper-income white parents tend to rely greatly on the information given by those in their social networks, but the parents also did their research on "school quality, curriculum, instruction, and other factors to see whether the school is a good fit for their child.